MDivyaPrakash/summaryLogs/README.md

 ![](others/demo.gif)

 ## Testing
-Development strategy was mainly using **Test Driven Development**, where use cases where predefine earlier.
+Development strategy was mainly using **Test Driven Development**, where use cases where multiple usecases were predefine earlier.

 Testing was done on test logs in the /test_logs directory.
 With multiple questions, and to check whether the app handles all errors effectively.